 Conservation status Endangered (EN)

-The story of the introduction of the Monkey Puzzle to cultivation in the British Isles is legendary.
-The tradition is that while sailing as surgeon under Captain Vancouver, Archibald Menzies attended a banquet hosted by the Governor of Chile.
+The story of the introduction of Monkey Puzzle’s to cultivation in the British Isles is legendary.
+The traditional tale is that while sailing as surgeon under Captain Vancouver, Archibald Menzies attended a banquet hosted by the Governor of Chile.
 Menzies is said to have pocketed some unusual seeds from the dining table, germinating them aboard ship on his return voyage to England, where he landed five or six living seedlings in 1795 – some thirteen years after the species had first been formally described to science by Molina under the name Pinus araucana.

-De Lobera’s account also refers to some fallen trees measured at 270 ft (82 m) long, and while trees of such enormous size might once have existed in forests on better ground that have now been lost to deforestation and subsequent land use change, it is likely that this is an exaggeration, or that de Lobera’s “feet” might refer to literal, rather than theoretical feet!
-In the remaining old-growth forests, the tree can still exceed 50 m in height, and the author has measured trees in Reserva Nasampulli in the Andes just shy of 60 m, although an ultimate height range in its native range of 40–50 m is more commonly cited in literature.
+De Lobera’s account also refers to some fallen trees measured at 270 ft (82 m) long, and while trees of such enormous size might once have existed in forests on better ground that have now been lost to deforestation and subsequent land use change, it is likely that this is an exaggeration, or that de Lobera’s “feet” might refer to human rather than imperial feet!
+In the remaining old-growth forests it can still exceed 50 m height, and there are trees in Reserva Nasampulli in the Andes just shy of 60 m (pers. obs.) although an ultimate height of 40–50 m is more commonly cited in literature.

-Could a more plausible explanation for these vague references to the cultivation of an Araucaria in 17th century Europe be found in the Monkey Puzzle’s cousin, A. angustifolia, a native of south-eastern Brazil, southern Paraguay and north-eastern Argentina, where it once formed extensive forests?
-Van Nassau is far more likely to have travelled to this region and to have seen these forests than he is to have reached the Andean forests of A. araucana, so could the trees cultivated by van Nassau, perhaps in his glasshouses, have been A. angustifolia?
-This theory is, possibly, supported by the confusion that existed around these two species well into the 20th century.
-Forms of A. araucana thought to differ from the type were described by Dallimore in 1948, who most unhelpfully gave these the rank and name var. angustifolia, which Jacobson himself treated as a form as late as 1996 (Jacobson (1996)), but which is now generally treated as a cultivar.
-Meanwhile, A. angustifolia, a perfectly distinct species separated from A. araucana by c.
-1,000 km, was validly published as a name in 1898 for use by an entity recognised as distinct as early as 1819 (Farjon (2001)).
-It is easy to see how commentators over the past 200 or more years could easily and regularly mis-assume the identity of these two species when consulting early literature.
+Could a more plausible explanation for these vague references to the cultivation of an Araucaria in 17th century Europe be found in Monkey Puzzle’s cousin, A. angustifolia, a native of south-eastern Brazil, southern Paraguay and north-eastern Argentina, where it once formed extensive forests?
+Van Nassau is more likely to have travelled to this region and to have seen these forests than he is to have reached the Andean forests of A. araucana, so could the trees cultivated by van Nassau, perhaps in his glasshouses, have been A. angustifolia?
+This theory is, possibly, supported by some confusion that existed around these two species well into the 20th century.
+A. angustifolia was published in 1898, but it had been recognised as distinct from at least 1819 (Farjon 2001).
+Later, forms of A. araucana thought to differ from the type were described by Dallimore in 1948, who most unhelpfully gave these the rank and name var. angustifolia; this was still being treated as a form as late as 1996 (Jacobson 1996) but it is now generally treated as a cultivar, if at all.
+It is easy to see how commentators could easily confuse the identity of these two species when consulting early literature.

-Besides this troublesome example, various other morphological variations are known to occur within Monkey Puzzle which have resulted in the naming of other cultivars, many of which were described from plants cultivated in Britain in the late 19th century and several in Europe through the 20th century (Hatch (2015)).
-However, the difficulties involved in the vegetative propagation of Monkey Puzzle mean that many of these named clones have probably died out, or else the effort to maintain these names has long since been abandoned as the natural variation has become better understood, especially in Britain where the species has become ubiquitous.
-Cv.
-‘Aurea’ is a name that seems to have persisted, and efforts are underway to propagate a fastigiate form growing in a garden in Surrey, England (pers. comm.
-J. Grimshaw 2018).
+Besides this troublesome example, various other morphological variations are known to occur within Monkey Puzzle which have resulted in the naming of several cultivars, many of which were described from plants cultivated in Britain in the late 19th century; these were joined by several more from Europe through the 20th century (Hatch 2015).
+However, the difficulties involved in the vegetative propagation of Monkey Puzzle mean that many of these plants have probably died out; furthermore, as the natural variation of the species has become better understood, the wisdom of naming selections has been called into question.
+‘Aurea’ is a name that does seem to have persisted, and efforts are underway to propagate a fastigiate form growing in a garden in Surrey, UK (J. Grimshaw pers. comm.
+2018).
 A hybrid between A. araucana and A. angustifolia exists and is discussed separately.

-Besides these wild-sourced introductions, the species has been available commercially since the late 1830s, and continues to be planted sporadically by gardeners both on a domestic scale and on a grand one, the latter exemplified by the new 304 m long avenue planted at Kilmacurragh, Co Wicklow, Ireland, in 2014 using plants grown from seed taken from a mature tree in the garden of uncertain origin (pers. comm.
-S. O’Brien, 2018).
+Besides these wild-sourced introductions, the species has been available commercially since the late 1830s, and continues to be planted sporadically by gardeners both on a domestic scale and on a grand one, the latter exemplified by the new 304 m long avenue planted at Kilmacurragh, Co Wicklow, Ireland, in 2014 using plants grown from seed taken from a mature tree in the garden (itself of uncertain origin) (S. O’Brien, pers. comm.
+2018).

-Of the innumerable mature trees growing in the UK and Ireland, The Tree Register (Tree Register (2018)) records a handful of trees with known planting dates in the 1830s and a single tree planted in Cumbria in 1815, but in these cases the trees have not been re-recorded for at least the last 15 years.
-There are several extant records with planting dates in the 1840s, but in recent years, and particularly in the milder, wetter areas of western Britain, old trees have shown acute sensitivity to environmental stresses, particularly associated with high or fluctuating water tables, which weaken the trees generally and can increase susceptibility to infection by diseases such as Phytophthora.
+Of the innumerable mature trees growing in the UK and Ireland, The Tree Register (Tree Register 2018) records a handful of trees with known planting dates in the 1830s and a single tree planted in Cumbria in 1815, but in these cases the trees have not been re-recorded for at least the last 15 years.
+There are several extant records with planting dates in the 1840s, including the famous avenue at Bicton (1844) but in recent years, and particularly in the milder, wetter areas of western Britain, old trees have shown acute sensitivity to environmental stresses, particularly associated with high or fluctuating water tables, which weaken the trees generally and can increase susceptibility to infection by diseases such as Phytophthora.

-Aside from these emerging diseases affecting older or stressed trees, monkey puzzle seems to be relatively trouble free.
-They dislike being moved and should be planted young, and cultivation in air-pots will help to keep the root system healthy and reduce shock when re-potted or planted.
+Aside from these emerging diseases affecting older or stressed trees, Monkey Puzzle seems to be relatively trouble free.
+They dislike being moved and should be planted young, and cultivation in Air-Pot® containers will help to keep the root system healthy and reduce shock when re-potted or planted.
+In containers, it is helpful to incorporate some soil taken from near the base of healthy, mature trees (pers. obs.).
 They are broadly tolerant of a wide range of environmental conditions and young trees are performing well on shallow, peaty soils in Argyll, but they are at their best on deep fertile soils with good drainage, and whilst young trees will tolerate shade, they will not thrive in it.
-It is a good tree in coastal gardens and can tolerate exposure in such sites as well as all but the harshest parts of upland Britain.
+It is a good tree in coastal gardens and can tolerate exposure in such areas, as well as in all but the harshest parts of upland Britain.

-Elsewhere it would seem to be limited both by extremes of winter cold and summer heat, although it has been cultivated in the Faroe Islands where unsurprisingly it grows very slowly (Ødum, Hansen & Rasmussen (1989)).
-It is also cultivated on the west coast of North America, the largest listed by Jacobson (Jacobson, A.L.
-(1996)) being a 23 m specimen at Holberg, British Columbia, though he lists several smaller examples in Washington and Oregon states.
+Elsewhere it would seem to be limited both by extremes of winter cold and summer heat, although it has been cultivated in the Faroe Islands where unsurprisingly it grows very slowly (Ødum, Hansen & Rasmussen 1989).
+It is also cultivated on the west coast of North America, the largest listed by Jacobson (1996) being a 23 m specimen at Holberg, British Columbia, though he lists several smaller examples in Washington and Oregon states.
 It may also be found in appropriate climatic zones in south-eastern Australia and New Zealand.
-It is infrequently encountered through much of continental Europe, apart from milder western coastal zones such as western France and south-western Norway, where it grows for example in collections around Stavanger and Bergen and has been recorded exceeding 22 m in height, having been introduced to this area in the early 1860s (Søndergaard (2004)).
+It is infrequently encountered through much of continental Europe, but does occur in areas where there is a maritime influence on the climate, such as in south-western Norway where it grows in collections around Stavanger and Bergen and has been recorded exceeding 22 m in height, having been introduced to this area in the early 1860s (Søndergaard 2004).
 There are records of trees exceeding 20 m height on the Rhederoord Estate in the Netherlands, and in a private garden near Clermont-Ferrand, France.
-The French example also exceeds 1 m dbh as does another example at Pettinengo in northern Italy, and many examples are known from Belgium and north-western Germany (monumentaltrees.com (2018)).
-It is conspicuous by its absence throughout much of Mediterranean Europe where the high summer temperatures and low rainfall appear to be limiting factors, but in in southern Europe it may occasionally be found at higher altitudes where it can escape the most intense summer heat.
+The French example exceeds 1 m dbh, as does another at Pettinengo in northern Italy, and many examples are known from Belgium and north-western Germany (monumentaltrees.com 2018).
+It is conspicuous by its absence throughout much of Mediterranean Europe where the high summer temperatures and low rainfall appear to be limiting factors, but in southern Europe it may occasionally be found at higher altitudes where it can escape the most intense summer heat.

 The best trees in cultivation are doubtless those in the mild oceanic climate of the UK and Ireland.
 Experience here shows we can expect it to achieve c.
-20 m height and 0.5 m dbh by maturity in any reasonable situation, and there is barely any area of these islands except perhaps areas of the Scottish Highlands and other extensive uplands where one can travel many miles without seeing a specimen.
+20 m height and 0.5 m dbh by maturity in any reasonable situation, and there is barely any area of these islands – except perhaps areas of the Scottish Highlands and other extensive uplands – where one can travel many miles without seeing a specimen.
 As of 2018 there are so many trees throughout the UK and Ireland that exceed 25 m height and 1 m dbh that only the most exceptional examples can be singled out.
-The tree is known to exceed 30 m in height, as recorded at Caledon Castle, Co.
-Tyrone, Ireland, and at in a private garden near Petersfield, West Sussex, and in another near Dawlish, Devon.
-A tree in the famous avenue at Bicton, planted in 1844, was 29 m tall when last measured in 2013.
+Trees known to exceed 30 m in height in cultivation are recorded at Caledon Castle, Co Tyrone, Ireland, and at in a private garden near Petersfield, West Sussex, and in another near Dawlish, Devon.
+A tree in the avenue at Bicton, planted in 1844, was 29 m tall when last measured in 2013.
 The tallest in Scotland is a 28 m tree growing in the avenue at Castle Kennedy, Wigtownshire.
-The largest recorded girth in cultivation is also on an Irish tree at Lough Fea House, Co Monaghan, measuring 1.38 m dbh, though only two other trees are known to exceed 1.3 m dbh, one in the avenue at Bicton and another in the grounds of Whittington College, Surrey.
-(Tree Register (2018)).
-A 302 m avenue of Araucaria araucana was planted in 2014 at Kilmacurragh Botanic Gardens, Co.
-Wicklow, using saplings grown from seed from trees received from Veitch in 1876 (S. O’Brien pers. comm.
-2018).
+The largest recorded girth in cultivation is also on an Irish tree at Lough Fea House, Co Monaghan, measuring 1.38 m dbh, though only two other trees are known to exceed 1.3 m dbh, one in the avenue at Bicton and another in the grounds of Whittington College, Surrey (Tree Register 2018).